Boracle-02/discord_bot/README.md

 If you are using repl.it, you cannot create a file that is called .env so you have to go to the secrets portion and input your token information there

-NOTE: If you are using discord.py v1.5 make sure that the bot has all intent permissions activated Repl.it does not use a version of discord.py that utilizes that, therefore if you plan to only host on repl.it that does not need to be done.
+NOTE: If you are using discord.py v1.5 make sure that the bot has all intent permissions activated As of testing on 1/7/2023 Repl.it does not use a version of discord.py that utilizes that, therefore if you plan to only host on repl.it that does not need to be done.

+The functionality for claiming your daily log in rewards depends on the cookie data from the host's browsers.
+Therefore, this bot functionality is limited to the host.
+You can bypass this by setting cookie parameters, but that requires the other users' cookie data which may lead to accounts being hacked.